Ueli Steck: Climbing career

 On 8 and 9 October 2013 Steck soloed the Lafaille route on the South Face of Annapurna, on the main and highest part of the face; this was his third attempt on the route and has been called "one of the most impressive Himalayan climbs in history", with Steck taking 28 hours to make the trip from Base Camp to summit and back again.
 The veracity of his claim was questioned by some due to absence of any photographs or GPS tracking data.
-According to mountaineering journalist Rodolphe Popier, who carried out an analysis of Steck's claim and found it questionable, others skeptical of Steck have included former editor-in-chief of German mountaineering magazine Bergsteiger Andreas Kubin, Rolando Garibotti, Alexander and Thomas Huber, :fr:Yannick Graziani, Catherine Destivelle, George Lowe, and Leslie Fuczko, former president of the :fr:Groupe de Haute Montagne. :fr:François Marsigny, director of the mountaineering department of :fr:École nationale des sports de montagne, France's national mountain guide school in Chamonix, said a "cluster of unfavourable clues" surrounded Steck's climbs.
 Steck's claim, however, was supported by two sherpas from his team.
 Steck's feat was the first solo ascent of Annapurna, which won him his second Piolet d'Or.
-Christian Trommsdorff, chairman of the Piolet d’Or organizing committee, received several emails from "Swiss-German and German alpinists and journalists" questioning Steck's claim and his nomination for the prize.
-Popier also questioned Steck's 2011 ascent of Shishapangma.

 In the winter of 2014/15, Steck and Michael Wohlleben linked up the three north faces of the Tre Cime di Lavaredo/Drei Zinnen in 16 hours.
 In the summer of 2015, he climbed all 82 summits in the Alps higher than 4000 meters in 62 days without the use of motorized travel.
 Two days slower than the 60-day record, his time included a period when Steck had suspended the tour on 22 July, after his climbing partner on the Aiguille de Rochefort, Martijn Seuren, had fallen to his death on this final peak to make him the first Dutch person to climb all 82 4000ers.
 Later that year Steck set a new record for the North Face of the Eiger, soloing it in 2 hours 22 minutes and 50 seconds.